LewisGaul/minegauler/README.md

 [Download from here](https://raw.githubusercontent.com/LewisGaul/minegauler/master/releases/MineGauler1.2.2.zip) to try out my most feature-rich version without any Python requirements (for Windows and Linux).

-Note that I initially wrote this in Python 2 using Tkinter (now using PyQt5) and have since attempted multiple rewrites.
-While the codebase has improved drastically, sadly a lot of the features I once had have not yet rematerialised.
-Try the link above if you're interested in playing an *extremely* feature-rich (and possibly a little unstable) version.
+Note that I initially wrote this in Python 2 using `Tkinter` and have since attempted multiple rewrites (now using `PyQt5`).
+While the codebase has improved drastically, sadly some of the features I once had have not yet rematerialised.
+Try the link above if you're interested in playing an *extremely* feature-rich (and slightly unstable) version.

 Read more about the project history on [my website](https://www.lewisgaul.co.uk/minegauler.html).